 In the Written on Water series, exodus from Cuba and the sea were the generators of forty five mixed media works.
 The Alphabet series consisted of twenty-six letters and a journal.
 Later I produced a series of critical landscape paintings, drawings and a journal related to the iconic valley in Cuba, Viñales, an approach I repeated in the later series about the landscapes of the savannah of Bogota.

-The natural world represented in symbolic and metaphoric associations, like the four elements and the cardinal points, continues being a source of inspiration.
+The natural world represented in symbolic and metaphoric associations, like the four elements and the cardinal points, continues being a main source of inspiration.
 In the Patagonia series an alphabet of gestures emerged, which is indicative of islands, water currents and organisms in motion, patterns and rhythms.
 I try to express the essential forces of forms in nature from the microscopic to the macroscopic.
 These forms are also found in the Constellation series.
 The recent series of acrylic and chalk paintings Tarnished Nature – Erasable Art, pointed to ecological problems of the Hudson River, the ecological issues represented were erased and redrawn by the public.

 In the past ten years, I have developed an abstract vocabulary combining rigid geometrical shapes and free, gestural, strong calligraphic.
 Some works like the Encounter series, suggest collisions between a brushstroke and a grid, impeding flights, like invisible barriers that obstruct a woman artist’s road to success.